jazmin431451/CIS-206-Jazmin-Mercado-/README.md

 ## Assignment 4
 This assignment taught me more about the for and while loops.
 For loops are extremely useful programming tools.
 However, when you're just getting started, they can be a little perplexing.
 How To iterate through each number in a specified range, for loops can be used in conjunction with Python's range() function.
 The while loop, like in Python, is used to execute a block of statements repeatedly until a given condition is met.
 When the condition is met, the line immediately following the loop in the program is executed.
 The while loop runs the block until a condition is met.
 When the condition is met, the statement is executed immediately following the loop.
 The else clause is only used when your while clause fails.

+## Assignment 5
+Assignment 5 is about testing the programming, and processing the BMI was challenging.
+So I should use every tool at my disposal to make it as simple as possible.
+Pytest is a fantastic tool for increasing testing productivity.
+However, I was having difficulty processing the four errors.
+I used some of the Wikiversity instructors' examples as well as other materials describing how to use pytest.
+So, while this Python test is still in its early stages, practicing will help me understand some of what I'm doing.